TechLabs-Ruhr/students-platform/README.md

 ## Road Map
 Our project followed mostly the design thinking process.
-Most of our work does not contain code since we only have reached the beginning of the implementation part in our project phase.
+Most of our work does only contain basic code since we only have reached the beginning of the implementation part in our project phase.
 To look further into our results, feel free to look at our Figma file.

 ## Draft design